gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 ### A Hunch

 These two iterations look slightly different.
-Notice that in the `0x0213` iteration (the first iteration) 8 is subtracted from the accumulator (address 0xCC2D), and in the `0x0217` iteration, this part of the program is skipped.
+Notice that in the `0x0213` iteration (the first iteration) 8 is subtracted from the accumulator (instruction address
+`0xCC2D`), and in
+the `0x0217` iteration, this subtraction is skipped.
 8 happens to be the width of a sprite tile in pixels.
 If this subtraction occurred in the latter iteration, it would have written `0x60` instead of `0x68` to OAM, and the left half of the sprite would be shifted 8 pixels to the left and no longer overlap